Adiabatic limits and Kazdan-Warner equations: A priori estimates

 \begin{proof} We adopt here the convention that $C$ always denotes a constant depending only on the fixed data and not on $u$ or $\epsilon$.
 Its value might change from line to line.

-An important remark is that it is enough to prove the statement for \emph{some} $\epsilon_0 > 0$, which we will later assume to be sufficiently small.
+It is enough to prove the statement for \emph{some} $\epsilon_0 > 0$, which we will later assume to be sufficiently small.
 Indeed, the corresponding statement for any other $\epsilon_0' > \epsilon_0$ can be reduced to the one for $\epsilon_0$ by multiplying both sides of \eqref{eqn:c0} by $\epsilon_0 / \epsilon_0'$ at the cost of appropriately scaling $A$ and $Q$.

-Another observation is that it is enough to prove the statement for $p=1$.
-The statement for $p < 1$ follows then from the H\"older inequality, since $\Omega$ has finite volume.
-On the other hand, for $p >1$ we have
+Furthermore, it suffices to prove the statement for $p=1$ since for $p >1$ we have

 where